pinterest/elixir-thrift/README.md

 compilers: [:thrift | Mix.compilers]
 ```

-It's important to add `:thrift` *before* the `:erlang` entry.
+It's important to add `:thrift` *before* the `:elixir` entry.
 The Thrift
-compiler will generate Erlang source files, and we currently rely on this
+compiler will generate Elixir source files, and we currently rely on this
 ordering to ensure those generated source files get compiled.

 Next, define the list of `:thrift_files` that should be compiled.
 In this